 With the number of people on social media, its worldwide reach and its ease of sharing, social media is a great way to quickly build your internet presence and build an awareness of your brand.
 If you want to be found among the millions of sites on the web and avoid online business failure in 2018, social media needs to become a higher priority for your business.

-What you need to do: Firstly, if you haven’t already, get with the times!
+Firstly, if you haven’t already, get with the times!
 If you want to be successful in the modern business landscape, you should devote a decent chunk of your budget to SEO and Social Media Marketing.

 Dedicate what budget you have to highly targeted paid social campaigns by boosting content that is already getting traction.
 Invest in a Digital Marketing Executive at your company or outsource to an agency with experience in SEO.